Measure and integration on Boolean algebras of regular open subsets in a topological space: Liminal structures

 We will now develop a theory that explains these examples.
 Let $\gA(\sS)$ be the Boolean algebra generated by the open subsets of $\sS$.
 Thus, $\gA(\sS)$ contains all open subsets, all closed subsets, and all finite unions and intersections of such sets.
 For any $\sT\subseteq\sS$, let $\gA(\sT):=\{\sA\intsct\sT$; \ $\sA\in\gA(\sS)\}$; this is the Boolean algebra generated by all relatively open and relatively closed subsets of $\sT$.
 A {\dfn charge} on $\gA(\sT)$ is a function $\nu:\gA(\sT)\into[0,1]$ which is finitely additive ---i.e. $\nu[\sA\disj\sB]=\nu[\sA]+\nu[\sB]$ for any disjoint $\sA,\sB\in\gA(\sT)$.
 In particular, any Borel measure on $\sT$ restricts to a charge on $\gA(\sT)$ in the obvious way.
 We will say that $\nu$ is a {\dfn probability charge} on $\sT$ if $\nu[\sT]=1$.

 $\gR(\sS)$ is a subset of $\gA(\sS)$, but it is not a sub-{\em algebra}, because the join operator on $\gR(\sS)$ is not union.
-Furthermore, Examples \ref{X:charge.vs.measure1} and \ref{X:charge.vs.measure1b} show that not every probability charge on $\gA(\sS)$ determines a unique credence on $\gR(\sS)$.
-Nevertheless, if $\sS$ is a $T_4$ space, we will see that any credence can be represented by a probability charge on $\gA(\sS)$, enriched with an auxiliary, ``liminal'' structure.
+Furthermore, Examples \ref{X:charge.vs.measure1} and \ref{X:charge.vs.measure1b} show that not every charge on $\gA(\sS)$ determines a unique content on $\gR(\sS)$.
+Nevertheless, if $\sS$ is a $T_4$ space, we will see that any content can be represented by a charge on $\gA(\sS)$, enriched with an auxiliary structure.